Skip to content

 4. Exposing Physical Memory or Arbitrary MSR Access

-The fix -- Don't ship physical memory mapping or MSR access in production drivers.
-If hardware diagnostics require it, gate behind a restrictive DACL, limit to specific physical ranges, and never expose it in a signed driver intended for end-user systems.
+The fix: Do not ship physical memory mapping or MSR access in production drivers.
+If hardware diagnostics require this functionality, gate it behind a restrictive DACL, limit to specific physical ranges, and never expose it in a signed driver intended for end-user systems.
+Better yet, use a debug-only build that is never signed for production.

 5. No IOCTL Authentication / Open Device ACLs

-The fix -- Set a restrictive DACL at IoCreateDeviceSecure or via an INF security descriptor.
-Enforce per-IOCTL access checks for sensitive operations.
+The fix: Set a restrictive DACL at device creation time using IoCreateDeviceSecure with an SDDL string.
+Then enforce per-IOCTL access checks for sensitive operations.

 // Restrictive SDDL: SYSTEM + Administrators only